11cafe/comfyui-workspace-manager/README.md

 **Workflows manager**
   - 🔁Switch between different workflows easily.
 1click open workflow in multiple browser tabs.
   - 🤏**Drag and drop** to insert subworkflows into current flow.
-  - 🗂️Organize workflows with folders, tags
+  - 🗂️Organize workflows with folders, tags.
   - 📂Save and sync all your workflows in a local folder (by default under `/ComfyUI/my_workflows` customize in Settings)
     - **Save workflow by pressing the 💾 button, or ⌨Shift+S shortcut** (customize in Settings).
     - Every time you save, it will create a new record in **Version History**.
 You can easily revert to any version.
     - **Enable/disable autosave workflow**
+    - You can move files using OS File Explorer and it will be **two-way synced** with workspace.
   - 🕛**Version control** of workflow, create/switch versions
   - Bulk import workflows into your workspace
   - 1click download all your workflows into a .zip